Etiquetas:

 He gave me the roses and we kissed

-And the last I was a muttered as he me with a in his fist
+And the last thing I was a muttered word as he knelt above me a rock in his fist

 And she lay on the bank, the wind as a thief

-And I lent and a rose between her teeth
+And I down and planted a rose her teeth

 Click en la palabra para obtener su definición.